by Jayaram V

 conquest and rule of India, the Hindus were the greatest sufferers.

 It is difficult to estimate the number of Hindus who lost their

-lives in the religious persecution perpetrated on the native population
+of the religious persecution perpetrated on the native population

 According to Prof. K.S.
 Lal, the author of the Growth of Muslim

 population in India, the Hindu population decreased by 80 million

 between 1000 AD, the year Mahmud Ghazni invaded India and 1525 AD,

 One can safely add another 20 million Hindus to this list to

 account for the number that were killed during the Mughal rule or